Credit Suisse Chiefs Say Sorry To Angry Shareholders - UrduPoint

 "Their pension has gone up in smoke and they might even think of killing themselves because they no longer have any money to finance their lives," he said.

-The bank's "incompetent, greedy" managers "just throw our money out of the window and use it to gamble", he said, insisting that they pay back their bonuses having "buried Credit Suisse".
+Lehmann was ultimately re-elected as chairman until the UBS merger is closed, with 56 percent of the vote.

-- 'Deep personal regret': CEO- UBS faces its own annual general meeting in Basel on Wednesday.
+- 'Deep personal regret' - UBS faces its own annual general meeting in Basel on Wednesday.

 The Swiss pair are among the 30 Global Systemically Important Banks -- deemed of such importance to the international banking system that they are considered too big to fail.